clydeconfigs/keys/examples/examples.md

 ```
 $ keys add
-type the new title: gmail
+type the new title: gmail⏎
-type the new username [press enter for random]: john@gmail.com
+type the new username [press enter for random]: john@gmail.com⏎
-type the new password [press for random]:
+type the new password [press for random]:⏎
-type the new TOTP key:
+type the new TOTP key:⏎
-type a note:
+type a note:⏎
 doing changes to the database... important: do not delete or change any temporary files now
 ```